lkk7/ml-library/README.md

-# ML-algorithms
+# ml-library
 Pure Python and NumPy implementations of machine learning algorithms.
 The aim is to deepen the author's understanding of these algorithms.
 Not intended to achieve outstanding performance/efficiency.
 Generally inspired by [scikit-learn](https://github.com/scikit-learn/scikit-learn).

 ## Included
-"..." means "to do"
+"..." means "to do more / to update"
 - Regression
   * Linear regression:
     * Solving methods: Gradient descent, SGD, normal equation